 Step Action 1 Press the opening pushbutton to open the device.
 2 Remove the racking handle from its storage space.
 3 Insert the racking handle into the racking handle socket.
-4 Push in the position release button.
+NOTE: If the IBPO racking interlock option is installed, press the opening pushbutton to allow insertion of the racking handle (see page 97) .
+3 4 Push in the position release button.
 5 Turn the racking handle counterclockwise.
-Result : The device moves forward in the chassis.
-Click!
+Result: The device moves forward in the chassis.
 6 When the test position is reached, the position release button pops out and the mechanism blocks the racking handle.
 Result: The device is in the test position.
+Click!
+Click!